 Following my BA in English Literature at the University of Manchester, I received full funding from the Modern Languages and Cultures Departmental Studentship to continue for an MA there, specialising in translation theory and the work of Jorge Luis Borges.
-I was then awarded the Cyril Vysove Scholarship to support my DPhil at Queen's College, Oxford.
+My DPhil is supported by the Queen's College and the faculty in the form of the Cyril Vysove Scholarship.

-My project will examine the twin-corpus of a selection of Latin American author-translators (with names as canonical as Borges and Cortázar) to argue for the centrality of translation in the evolution of Latin American experimental narrative in the twentieth century.
+My project will examine the twin-corpus of two 'cosmopolitan' author-translators of the twentieth century, Jorge Luis Borges and Javier Marías, to argue for the centrality of translation in their stylistic trajectories.
 Literary translation studies has become so invested in a concept of translation as 'cultural transposition', or a covert scene of ideological intervention, that it risks forgetting the linguistic ‘problem’ which first brought translation to our interest: its technical impossibility.

 Translation is an encounter which disrupts our most basic assumptions about literary influence.
 It is simple enough to observe that a writer 'finds inspiration' in the authors he once translated (whether out of interest, or for the extra income), importing their characters, images, and tropes into his own fictional world.
-But what facilitates stylistic change, I argue, are the traces of a linguistic violence which his translations first made necessary, the discomfort of a target language (such as Spanish) bending and stretching to accommodate a strange and incompatible source (the English, say, of a Chesterton novel).
-As I wish to demonstrate, it is only when he tries to force this marriage that a Latin American translator realises the flexibility of the Spanish language, which might then be exploited in narratives projects of his own.
+But what facilitates stylistic change, I argue, are the traces of a linguistic violence which his translations first made necessary, the discomfort of a target language bending and stretching to accommodate a strange and incompatible source.
+As I wish to demonstrate, it is only when they tries to force this marriage that these writers realise the flexibility of the Spanish language, which might then be exploited in narratives projects of their own.

 Publications